opstrace/opstrace/docs/guides/administrator/adding-and-managing-users.md

 ## How to remove a user

-Removing a user can be done.
+Removing a user is easy.
-However, as you might expect, **this operation cannot be undone**.

 ![deleting a user gif](../../assets/users-guide-delete.gif)